 Our ThinkPad X1 Tablet came with five distinct input devices.
-There’s the touchscreen, the optional ThinkPad Pen Pro ($40), and the keyboard attachment, which in addition to its keys offers a touchpad and a trackpointer.
+There’s the touchscreen, the optional ThinkPad Pen Pro, and the keyboard attachment, which in addition to its keys offers a touchpad and a trackpointer.

 The touchscreen felt great in our tests.
 The surface was smooth and consistent, as you’d expect, and gestures were all correctly identified.
 And if you want more precision than your greasy fingers can offer, the ThinkPad Pen Pro delivers.
-It makes stylus input quite natural, and works well with the Windows desktop thanks to its built-in buttons for right and left clicking.
+It makes stylus input quite natural, and works well with the Windows 10 desktop thanks to its built-in buttons for right and left clicking.
 Hover a bit above the screen and you’ll see a pointer, which makes it easy to avoid accidentally tapping a button or icon.
 Naturally, the Pen Pro supports all of the usual Windows 10 Ink functionality.

 The keyboard is backlit with two brightness levels and an ambient light sensor for automatic brightness, though backlighting is disabled by default.
 To enable it, you’ll need to hold “Fn” and hit “Space,” which are easy enough keys to find in the dark.
 Speaking of the keys, some were in odd places, such as the left Fn and Ctrl keys that are reversed and take some real getting used to.

 Some magnets placed in the keyboard cover snap onto the bezel, giving you a pleasant angle for typing.
 Typing is easier at an angle, but this arrangement does create some keyboard flexing that makes typing a bit louder.
 That could be a problem if you’re using the tablet beside a sensitive neighbor.

 Not many ports, but you can buy attachments for more

-Wireless capabilities are handled by the Intel 8260AC+BT card, which provides 802.11ac and Bluetooth 4.1 connectivity.
+Wireless capabilities are handled by the Intel 8265AC+BT card, which provides 2×2 802.11ac and Bluetooth 4.1 connectivity.
 There’s also a NanoSIM port for adding in cellular connectivity.

 The display gets the job done

 The 12-inch display offered by the ThinkPad X1 Tablet offers a resolution of 2,160 by 1,440, which is generous.
 The display is unchanged on the updated version.
-Despite being relatively small, there always seems to be room to work with.
+Despite being relatively small, there always seems to be room to work.

-Color more of an issue.
-Our results showed the X1 hitting 68 percent of the AdobeRGB standard, which isn’t terrible, but is one of the lower results we’ve seen among high-end devices lately.
+Color is more of an issue.
+Our results showed the Tablet X1 Gen 2 hitting just 69 percent of the AdobeRGB standard, which isn’t terrible, but is one of the lower results we’ve seen among high-end devices lately.
 The sRGB scale rating was 93 percent, which is also below average for the class.
 Microsoft’s Surface Pro hit 71 percent and 96 percent, and Samsung’s Galaxy Book 12 hit 98 and 100 percent, respectively.
 Color accuracy wasn’t bad, however, at 1.99, although scores less than 1.0 are considered excellent in this test.

 Numbers are one thing.
 Experience is another.
-Watching this delightful cartoon, it was easy to appreciate the time put into every texture, and the colors looked great.
 While the X1 doesn’t quite measure up on paper, it’s still good enough to deliver an enjoyable experience, and it’s certainly a great productivity experience with its sharpness and solid — albeit slightly muted — colors.

 Moving on to live action, we watched the trailer for Star Trek Beyond.
 It was easy to make out every detail of the unnecessary chaos and carnage, even in darker scenes with a lot of shadow.
 The spirit of exploration and hopefulness that once defined this franchise could not be detected, but that is no fault of the display.

-Audio is a different matter, as with many tablets.
-Everything is clear and easy to make out, but bass is muddled.
+Audio is a different matter.
+Everything is clear and easy to make out, but bass and midrange tones are muddled.
 You can’t really rock out to these speakers, but you’ll be able to make out music or podcasts from across the room.
 External speakers or headphones are highly recommended.

 A powerful mobile processor

 The ThinkPad X1 Tablet Gen 2 is now powered by a seventh-generation Intel Core i5-7Y57 processor.
-The Core Y-Series (which used to be labeled with the M designation) isn’t as powerful as the better-known Core i7, as it seeks to balance performance with portability.
-Still, it’s no slouch.
+The Core Y-Series (which used to be labeled with the M designation) isn’t as powerful as the better-known Core i5 and i7, as it seeks to balance performance with better battery life.

 Not much for gaming

 There’s not a lot of room for dedicated graphics cards inside tablets, so they’re powered by on-board graphics.
-The ThinkPad X1 uses Intel HD graphics 515, which is one the least powerful IGPs currently available.
+The ThinkPad X1 Tablet Gen 2 uses Intel HD graphics 615, which isn’t a powerhouse.

 Light on its feet